krishna23-45/How-Spring-Simulations-Work-The-Underlying-Mathematics/README.md

 ## Usage

-The compiled PDF document can be found in the repository as `Spring Simulations Underlying Mathematics`.
+The PDF document can be found in the repository as `Spring Simulations Underlying Mathematics.pdf`.
 This document serves as a reference for:
 - Educational purposes in physics and mathematics.
 - Simulations involving springs and damping effects.
 - Understanding the mathematical foundation of spring systems.

 ## Contributing

-Contributions are welcome!
-If you'd like to add more sections (e.g., multi-spring systems or 3D representations) or suggest improvements, feel free to open an issue or submit a pull request.
+Any contributions would be wonderful therefore if you'd like to add more sections (e.g., multi-spring systems or 3D representations) or suggest improvements, feel free to open an issue or submit a pull request.

 ## License